Christian-Karlsson-CK/Radio-contolled-airplane-system/README.md

 10. (OPTIONAL) GPS functionality.

 PROBLEMS:

 If the joystick y axis is pulled to the top reading 4095, x axis also reads 4095??
 Should be ~2650.
-SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can no tread up to 5V.
+SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can not read up to 5V.

 If the joystick x axis is pulled to the right reading 4095, y axis also reads 4095??
-Should be ~2650.SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can no tread up to 5V.
+Should be ~2650.SOLVED: joystick voltage should not be 5V but use the 3.3v instead as the ADC can not read up to 5V.

 Learnings:
 Clock frequenzy on the SPI communication needs to be set to the same value for both the Atmega328p and ESP32.